Medicare Inpatient Methodology

 3. No New Technology Add-Ons: Cases involving qualifying new technologies may receive additional payments (NTAP) not included here.

-4. Quality Program Participation: Calculations assume hospitals participate in quality reporting programs and are meaningful EHR users (receiving the full 2.6% update).
+4. Quality Program Participation: Calculations assume hospitals participate in quality reporting programs and are meaningful EHR users.

 5. No Special Payment Provisions: Calculations exclude: